kwek20/Test/tutorials/6-zmq-fetch-data.md

 }
 ```

-A switch statement is used for selecting which type of transaction to monitor.
+A switch statement is used to select which type of transaction to monitor.
 Case "TX" displays transactions.
 Case process.argv[2] displays the specific transaction requested from the CLI.

 ```
 sock.on('message', msg => {